trolie/spec/docs/example-narratives/temporary-ratings.md

 "https://trolie.example.com/temporary-aar-exceptions/46f7212b-1633-4c30-ba71-c6e987b2ded7"
 ```

 Finally, the temporary rating may also have been created by mistake.
-It may be
+As long as it hasn't started
-canceled by deleting it using
+yet, it may be deleted it using
 [deleteTemporaryAARException](../spec#tag/Temporary%20AAR%20Exceptions/operation/deleteTemporaryAARException)
 This can be done with the following command: